-Whether it’s to save money or to express one’s creativity, you can’t deny how practical it is to learn how to do your own work on your home.
-Getting a contractor can be too expensive.
-Ditto for buying new furniture.
-That’s why more and more people are learning to DIY everything they can around the house.
+You can’t deny how practical it is to learn how to do your own work on your home, whether it’s to save money or to express your creativity.
+Getting a contractor can be too expensive, and the same applies to buying new furniture.
+That’s why more and more people are learning DIY methods for everything they can do around the house.

-If you’ve just picked up DIY, then you’re probably looking for the perfect guides and experts to follow.
-Searching through Google will yield thousands and thousands of results, which can be overwhelming.
+If you’ve just picked up on doing it yourself, then you’re probably looking for expert guides to help you follow along.
+Searching through Google will yield thousands and thousands of results which can be overwhelming.
 So we’ve made a list of the top home DIY blogs to save you from the mental overload.